 Early models w/o LF initiators used simple set-ups for auto-learning but newer vehicles have more advanced systems, with some utilizing ABS-sensor data in addition to information from the TPMS sensors.

-Shops that stock Alligator sens.it TPMS sensors are working with parts that are compatible with automatic learning on a wide range of vehicles – early models with LF-learning, older lowline systems with simple schemes and newer ones with ABS-learning.
+Shops that stock Alligator sens.it TPMS sensors are working with parts that are compatible with automatic learning on a wide range of vehicles – early models with LF-learning, older lowline systems and newer ones with ABS-learning.